 Brian's future will depend on his being able to remain optimistic and put his best foot forward.
 The following are two states of mind:

-| BUT – AN OBSTACLE / DEFEAT |
+BUT – AN OBSTACLE / DEFEAT |

-After a statement of intent, but introduces a clause with a contrasting thought— often an obstacle or reason for setback or defeat. |
+After a statement of intent, but often expresses an obstacle or reason for setback or failure.
+One action is in contrast/opposition to the next one. |

-Brian is focused on the obstacles!
+Brian is focused on obstacles!
 Brian hopes to find a new job, but few employers are hiring.
 He stood in line to get into a job fair, but he found nothing in marketing.
 He also, wants to go to business school, but he has no savings to pay tuition or to support himself while studying.
 He'd like to get some additional training; however, he's unsure where to get it.
 Brian doesn't know where to get started.
 He's letting the obstacles overcome him and keep him from his goals. |

-Brian is focused on the obstacles!
-Brian hopes to find a new job, but few employers are hiring.
-He stood in line to get into a job fair, but he found nothing in marketing.
-He also, wants to go to business school, but he has no savings to pay tuition or to support himself while studying.
-He'd like to get some additional training; however, he's unsure where to get it.
-Brian doesn't know where to get started.
-He's letting the obstacles overcome him and keep him from his goals. |
+Brian is focused on goals!
+Brian hopes to find a new job though few employers are hiring.
+He stood in line to get into a job fair although he found nothing in marketing.
+He also, wants to go to business school though he has no savings to pay tuition or to support himself while studying.
+He'd like to get some additional training even though he's unsure where to get it.
+Brian is prepared for the challenge.
+He is overcoming challenges in order to meet his goals. |

-encourage (v.) – inspire with courage, spirit, or confidence
+encourage (V) – inspire with courage, spirit, or confidence

-discourage (v.) – not give courage, spirit, or confidence
+discourage (V) – not give courage, spirit, or confidence

-down-sized (adj.) – decreased, let go unnecessary workers
+down-sized (Adj) – decreased, let go unnecessary workers

-face (v.) – to deal with or manage a difficult situation
+face (V) – to deal with or manage a difficult situation

 no ifs, ands, or buts (expression) – do not make excuses

-obstacle (n.) -- something that makes it difficult to achieve something; a block
+obstacle (N) – something that makes it difficult to achieve something; a block

-optimistic (adj.) – believing that good things will happen in the future
+optimistic (Adj) – believing that good things will happen in the future

-pessimistic (adj.) – doubtful that good things will happen in the future
+pessimistic (Adj) – doubtful that good things will happen in the future

 setback (n) – a problem that delays or prevents progress

-stuck (adj) – unable to move away from a bad situation
+stuck (Adj) – unable to move away from a bad situation

-| INTENT | BUT | OBSTACLE |
+INTENT | BUT | OBSTACLE |

 Brian planned on attending a job fair, |